 What does “tanjoubi” mean in Japanese?

-Native speakers say “tanjoubi” to mean ‘birthday’ in Japanese.
+Native speakers use tanjoubi to mean a ‘birthday’ in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
-In this blog post, however, I will explain it in detail based on its kanji expression.
-And also, I will explain its related phrase which native speakers often use.
-My explanations would help Japanese learners to understand “tanjoubi” more clearly.
+In this blog post, however, I will explain this word in detail based on its kanji expression.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand tanjoubi more clearly.
 Then, let’s gets started!

 Contents